SpongebBob/tabular_automl_NNI/AutoFEOp.md

 We can treat multi-category columns as natural language sentence, thus bag of words(BOW) can be utilized.

-However it has no semantics and very sparse.
+However, it has no semantics and very sparse.

 Thus word embedding is a good choice.
 First we train embedding and get the mean embedding for one row.
 Then use SVD for dimensionality reduction into 6 dims.